 You can plan your specific plot points along this structure and use this as an outline.

-How to outline a book with a quest structure: The hero’s journey
+How to outline a book with a quest: The Hero’s Journey

 In the first section, the protagonist receives a call to action and refuses it.
-The protagonist then encounters a mentor or supernatural aid and crosses the threshold into a different world and the second section.
+The protagonist then encounters a mentor or supernatural aid and crosses the threshold into a different world.

-In the final section, the protagonist must return to the ordinary world and may be pursued there but triumphs in the end.
+In the final act, the protagonist must return to the ordinary world.
+Typically (in a quest narrative, at least), the protagonist triumphs in the end.

-One of the most famous pop culture examples that has been mapped onto the hero’s journey is the movie Star Wars.
-Just as George Lucas did for that film, writers can use some or all of the elements of the hero’s journey to work out a plot outline at varying levels of detail.
+One of the most famous pop culture examples of a story whose structure mirrors the Hero’s Journey is the movie Star Wars.
+Just as George Lucas did for that film, you can use some or all of the elements of the Hero’s Journey in your own plot outline.

 The Freytag plot outline model